The Role of MgCl2 in PCR reaction is to enhance the DNA amplification by boosting the activity of Taq DNA polymerase.

 MgCl2 is a major component of lysis buffer in DNA extraction.
-Here MgCl2 breaks cell membrane with the help of Tris.
+Here MgCl2 breaks the cell membrane with the help of Tris.
 After the lysis of the cell membrane, DNase can easily attack DNA and can break it.
 MgCl2 binds with DNA and protect it from DNase activity.

 However, in PCR reaction it performs a totally different function.
 Each enzyme requires a cofactor for performing the catalytic reaction.
 Mostly the cofactor is the metal ion.
 Mg+ is the main cofactor for Taq DNA polymerase.

 Mg+ ions bind to the catalytic site of the enzyme and increase its power to perform the reaction.
-Hence the ability of Taq DNA polymerase of adding dNTPs is increased.
+Hence the ability of Taq DNA polymerase of adding dNTPs on growing DNA strand is increased.

-It is very important to mention polymerase as Taq DNA polymerase because DNA polymerase used in PCR reaction is not same as used during replication.
+It is very important to mention polymerase as Taq DNA polymerase because DNA polymerase used in PCR reaction is not the same as used during replication.